marvinsjsu/stacking-up/content/posts/zero-to-vercel-i.md

 I had the opportunity to implement this while working on Ctrlyr's contact form.
 The form submission triggered a serverless function that processed the form data and sent a message to one of the team's Slack channels.
 This simple yet effective use case demonstrated how serverless functions can handle backend tasks seamlessly within the same Next.js project.

-These serverless functions are analogous to **AWS Lambda** and **Google Cloud Functions**.
+These serverless functions are analogous to **AWS Lambda**.
 Like those services, they remove the need to keep a server running during idle periods, significantly reducing costs and complexity.
 Additionally, when deployed on **Vercel**, serverless functions benefit from:
 - **global distribution**: functions are deployed to edge servers worldwide, ensuring low latency for users regardless of their location
 - **built-In caching**: responses can be cached at the edge, further improving performance